LeArchitect/TI-CC2650-Game/README.md

 ## Main Contributors and creators

-Sami Rapakko and Elina Heikkinen
+Sami Rapakko and Elina Heikkinen if not specified other wise.

 ## Example Summary